t3hmrman/situwaition/README.md

 `situwaition` will run the function continuously, *ignoring* `Error(..)` responses until:

 - The function resolves to an `Ok(..)` variant
-- The configured timeout (3s by default) is reached.
+- The configured timeout (3s by default, checking every 250ms) is reached.

 See a full example in [`examples/basic_sync.rs`](./examples/basic_sync.rs).